patricknelson/svelte-retag/README.md

 - [ ] Fix nested slot support (see https://github.com/crisward/svelte-tag/issues/7)
 - [ ] Support Lit-style lowercase props (see https://github.com/crisward/svelte-tag/issues/16)
 - [ ] Better support for slots during early execution of IIFE compiled packages (i.e. use `MutationObserver` to watch for light DOM slots during initial parsing)
 - [ ] Support context (see https://github.com/crisward/svelte-tag/issues/8)

 ## Support & Contribution

-**Please Note:** The API for this library is intentionally minimal.
+**Please Note:** The API for this package is intentionally minimal.
 However, if you have any suggestions or any bugs at all, please be sure to [open an issue](https://github.com/patricknelson/svelte-retag/issues) first.
 If you'd like to contribute, please feel free to open a PR, **however**, please make sure you attach it to an existing issue to ensure that discussion regarding your pull request isn't lost (in case it cannot be merged for whatever reason).